usatlas/AFdocs/tier3docs/storage/BNL/storage-at-bnl.md

 1. In case the subdir **/pnfs/usatlas.bnl.gov/users/$USERNAME** does not exist, you can emaill to `"RT-RACF-StorageManagement@bnl.gov"` to help make the subdir.
-2. Do not use `dccp /pnfs/usatlas......` as the Tier3 system is configured to work with cp.
-The use of dccp with /pnfs/usatlas will force the data traffic to proxy through the name space server, forcing high traffic to that host.
-This will result in the name space service being inaccessible.
-To properly use dccp on these hosts add `dcap://dcdcap.usatlas.bnl.gov:22125` in front of /pnfs/usatlas....

-For example: To access `/pnfs/usatlas.bnl.gov/A/B/C.root` via dccp/dcap, you will use

-    dcap://dcdcap.usatlas.bnl.gov:22125/pnfs/usatlas.bnl.gov/A/B/C.root
-    OR
-    cp /pnfs/usatlas.bnl.gov/A/B/C.root

 As a reminder, your home area ($HOME) is intended to store analysis code, and not data.